git-jared/CSE3311-TEAM-8/README.md

 Step 8: Now from the GitHub repository, copy the contents of App.js file into the existing App.js file in VS code.
         Create a new Header.js file in your VS code and copy the contents of Header.js from GitHub into the newly created file.
-        Lastly, download the dummy_pic.jpg from GitHub and upload it into the assets folder in VS code.
+        Lastly, download the dummy_pic.jpg, songs folder, and lyrics.json file from GitHub and upload it into the assets folder in VS code.

+        Note:
         “In VS code” means the left explorer window with the list of files and folders.
+You could also go into the actual project through File Explorer and change the files.
-        Header.js should be in the same location as App.js and dummy_pic.jpg should be in the assets folder.
+        Header.js should be in the same location as App.js, dummy_pic.jpg, songs folder, and lyrics.json should be in the assets folder.

 Step 9: For the project, we had to install additional packages.
         In the terminal of VS code, use command: